ART BASEL MIAMI Beach (OVR)

 New York City

-Out of the Box Art
+Panel Discussion hosted by Chubb: Out of the Box Art

 This panel will consider the appraisal and conservation of rare and unusual works of art.

 This well-versed panel of industry experts will examine the intricate process of valuing and conserving “outside the box” artwork and objects.
-Topics will include artist studios and site specific works, comparing the process of these unique works to the valuation of more traditional media, and the complex issues faced by conservators when treating these pieces.
+Topics will include artist studios and site-specific works, comparing the process of these unique works to the valuation of more traditional media, and the complex issues faced by conservators when treating these pieces.

 Damage and loss appraisals can be challenging for even the most seasoned appraisers.
 Having many more moving parts and problems to solve, damage and loss appraisals often also involve insurance adjusters and conservators to prepare a report that can be relied upon by all parties.
 This program will explore these interesting puzzles from all perspectives and include case studies.
 Each of the speakers will also discuss how best appraisers can work with members of their profession.